svenrr/good_news_everyone/README.md

 Furthermore the goal of this project was to categorize (e.g. business, finance, sports etc.) and summarize news articles.
 The finished product could either be a website on which users could find only positive news, or a livefeed, where our project could serve as a helpful tool for journalists or similar professions.

+We have adapted and optimized some scripts for our [interactive WebApp](https://share.streamlit.io/svenrr/gne-webapp-streamlit/main/summary.py).
+We created a separate repository for this, which Streamlit.io accesses.
+You can find it [here](https://github.com/svenrr/GNE-webapp-streamlit).

 =====================

 ## Table of Content